sreachtools/SReachTools/docs/_docs/src/modules/stochReach/pointBased/SReachPointCcO/index.md

   --------
     lb_stoch_reach
-                - Lower bound on the stochastic reachability of a target tube problem computed using convex chance constraints and piecewise affine approximation opt_input_vec
+                - Lower bound on the stochastic reachability of a target tube problem computed using convex chance constraints and piecewise affine approximation.
+While it is expected to lie in [0,1], it is set to -1 in cases where the CVX optimization fails (cvx_status \neq Solved). opt_input_vec
                 - Open-loop controller: column vector of dimension (sys.input_dim*N) x 1